znbn/django-cms/docs/how_to/custom_plugins.rst

 Handling Relations
 ==================

-Everytime the page with your custom plugin is published the plugin is copied.
+Every time the page with your custom plugin is published the plugin is copied.
 So if your custom plugin has foreign key (to it, or from it) or many-to-many relations you are responsible for copying those related objects, if required, whenever the CMS copies the plugin - **it won't do it for you automatically**.